 - Heat stroke: Brought on by the body’s inability to regulate its temperature; the sweat mechanism no longer works effectively, and the body cannot cool down.
 Without treatment, a heat stroke could be fatal.
 Symptoms include confusion, slurred speech, rapid breathing, seizures, and nausea.
 A heat stroke victim often has a high body temperature but isn’t sweating.

-- Rhabdomyolysis: Severe dehydration and overheating can cause the rapid breakdown, rupture, and death of muscle, releasing excess waste into the bloodstream.
+- Rhabdomyolysis: While this condition is rare, severe dehydration and overheating can cause the rapid breakdown, rupture, and death of muscle, releasing excess waste into the bloodstream.
 Without sufficient fluids, the kidneys cannot dispose of this waste, which can result in damage to the heart or kidneys, leading to permanent disability or death.
 Symptoms include muscle cramps or swelling, dark urine, and fatigue or weakness.

 - Heat exhaustion: Caused by excessive sweating that leads to the loss of water and salt.
 Without prompt treatment, heat exhaustion could lead to heat stroke, which can be fatal.
 Symptoms include headaches, heavy sweating, and dizziness.